- Ph.D. Programs

 Are the GRE General and Math Subject Test Scores required?

 The general GRE scores are required for ALL applicants, even those who have completed a Master's degree.
 The Mathematics Subject GRE is very useful for the admissions committee so it is highly recommended, but it is not required for this program.

 What if I missed the deadline to take the GRE test and plan to take it after the deadline?

-Your application is not complete without a GRE test score, and we plan only to review applications that are completed within one week of the February 1 application deadline (February 8).
+Your application is not complete without a GRE test score, and we guarantee full consideration for applications that are completed within one week of the February 1 application deadline (February 8).
 If you have not taken the GRE test by February 1, it is unlikely that we will receive your score by February 8, and it is therefore unlikely that we will review your application.